PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Federated Learning Comparison

-While \PARSE demonstrates strong performance in decentralized federated learning (DFL) compared to adapted FL methods under the same setting, it is also important to evaluate its effectiveness in a centralized FL scenario against server-based designs.
-In this section, in addition to the common baselines used in the DFL experiments, we adapt the DFL variants as follows: Fed-Modality, where each modality is trained independently and the central server aggregates encoders and classifiers within each modality group; Fed-Task, where agents perform modality-fusion learning locally and parameters are aggregated only among agents with identical modality sets; and Fed-Hybrid, which aggregates parameters by modality while still allowing local modality-fusion learning.
+In this section, we evaluate the effectiveness of \PARSE in a centralized FL scenarion.
+In addition to the common baselines used in the DFL experiments, we adapt the DFL variants as follows: Fed-Modality, where each modality is trained independently and the central server aggregates encoders and classifiers within each modality group; Fed-Task, where agents perform modality-fusion learning locally and parameters are aggregated only among agents with identical modality sets; and Fed-Hybrid, which aggregates parameters by modality while still allowing local modality-fusion learning.

-Beyond existing baselines, we also compare against FL methods that explicitly rely on server-side coordination: FedMSplit \citep{chen2022fedmsplit}, which dynamically learns inter-agent relationship graphs to guide aggregation; FedMVD \citep{gao2025multimodal}, which employs global alignment to mitigate domain shifts caused by modality-based heterogeneity; and FedMVC \citep{chen2024bridging}, a multi-view approach designed to reduce modality heterogeneity across all agents.
+Beyond existing baselines, we also compare against FL methods that explicitly rely on server-side coordination: FedMSplit \cite{chen2022fedmsplit}, which dynamically learns inter-agent relationship graphs to guide aggregation; FedMVD \cite{gao2025multimodal}, which employs global alignment to mitigate domain shifts caused by modality-based heterogeneity; and FedMVC \cite{chen2024bridging}, a multi-view approach designed to reduce modality heterogeneity across all agents.

 We adopt the same number of agents, agent ratios, and Non-IID level as in the default setting, and report the results in Table~\ref{tab:fl_comp}.
 As shown, even without a dedicated server-side design, \PARSE achieves leading performance across all multimodal agents (notably on IEMOCAP) and most unimodal agents (with the exception of text-only agents on IEMOCAP).
 These findings highlight the strong extension potential of \PARSE in standard FL settings, suggesting that further gains may be realized by combining it with widely used server-based FL designs, which we leave as future work.